Our training contracts offer a hands-on, exciting entrance into the world of law.

 Complete an online application form along with a cover letter and CV.
 The letter forms part of the shortlisting process so spelling, grammar and accuracy are all taken into consideration.

-If successful, you will be invited to attend an open afternoon at one of our offices.
+If successful, you will be invited to attend an open afternoon.
 This is a quick fire interview process and a chance for you to find out more about the firm.
 Outcomes are given via e-mail within a week.

 If you are successful at the assessment centre, we will notify you via e-mail and write to you confirming our offer of a Period of recognised training.
 Those who are unsuccessful on this occasion will be offered feedback and further guidance.